meteor/galaxy-docs/source/deploying-an-app.md

 ---
-title: Deploying an app
+title: Deploying
 order: 19
 description: Learn how to deploy on Galaxy by setting up Push to Deploy.
 The easiest and fastest way of deploying your Meteor app.
 ---

-With the feature Push to Deploy, never was easier to create an app on Galaxy.
-All you need to do is follow three  simple steps, then you'll have a new app deployed.

-> Be aware that Push to Deploy isn't a completely free to use.
-You can see more [here](#push-to-deploy-cost).
-If you you want to use a free solution to deploy your apps, you can use the [command line](/deploy-quickstart.html).

-<h2 id="pre-requirements">Pre requirements</h2>

-Today we have our integration just with GitHub.
-In the future we'll add more Git providers.
+Galaxy makes it simple to deploy, scale, and monitor your Meteor app.
+This quickstart guide will walk new users through deploying your apps.

-You need to have on GitHub a repository with a Meteor project on it.
+> You need to have on GitHub a repository with a Meteor project on it.
 The following Meteor versions support this feature: `1.12.2`, `2.0.1`, ` 2.1.2`, `2.2.4`, `2.3.7`, and any version from `2.4.1` to the latest.

-If you don't fulfil the pre requirements you can still deploy your app by using the command line.
-[Click here to learn more](/deploy-quickstart.html).

 <h2 id="deploying-a-new-app">Deploying a new app</h2>